-- In this lecture we introduced neural networks. - We first considered them as an implementation of stimulus-response agents. - In this incarnation we adjust the weights by hand. - We also started thinking about how to learn the weights automatically. - We will finish this line of work off next lecture.
+- So, we introduced neural networks. - We first considered them as an implementation of stimulus-response agents. - In this incarnation we adjust the weights by hand. - We also started thinking about how to learn the weights automatically. - We will finish this line of work off next lecture.